 Lael logo

-tocar means to play / to knock — a common term in Mexican Slang.
+tocar means to touch / to play (instrument) — a common term in Essential Spanish.
 Learn how it's used in a real-world example.

 tocar